 Additional Information

-The Company AstraZeneca PLC (United States), is listed on Nasdaq with a market value of $ 284.05 Billions, having an equity of $ 45.97 Billions.
+AstraZeneca PLC (United States) is listed on the Nasdaq and has a market capitalization of $319.77 Billions, with shareholders equity totaling $48.72 Billions.